senselogic/GAME_DEVELOPMENT_TEST/README.md

 ### The **lich fireball** :

 *   Is a small ball.
-*   Has flame particle effects.
+*   Has a flame particle effect.
 *   Has an initial speed of **10** meters per second.
 *   Has a direct hit damage of **20**.